christso/HopeToken/README.md

 - [x] Deploy on Rinkeby Test Net
 - [ ] Deploy on Main Net
 - [ ] Verify contract on EtherScan

+# Troubleshooting

+### When you've changed your source code, and do truffle migrate, you get message 'Network up to date'

+Solution: Run command `truffle migrate --reset`